Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces: Critical sets, stable manifolds, and unstable manifolds

-Since our work involves Morse theory for the restriction of an analytic function $f$ on a regular analytic manifold $M$ to a singular analytic subspace $X\subset M$, we shall need to define what we mean by ``critical point'' of the restriction of $f$ to $X$.
-One approach to a definition is described by Goresky and MacPherson \cite[Section 2.1]{GorMacPh}.
-They assume given a Whitney stratification of a real analytic space $X$ and call $p\in S$ a \emph{critical point} of $f_X := f|_X$ if $T_pS \subset \Ker(df(p):T_pM\to\RR)$, where $S\subset X$ is the smooth stratum of $X$ that contains $p$.
+Our development of Morse theory for analytic spaces uses the restriction of an analytic function $f$ on a analytic manifold $M$ to a possibly singular analytic subspace $X\subset M$, so we shall adopt a definition of `critical point' of the restriction of $f$ to $X$ that is more specific to this situation than that of Lemma \ref{lem:Definition_critical_point_regular_function_well-defined}.
+One approach to a definition is given by Goresky and MacPherson \cite[Section 2.1]{GorMacPh}.
+They assume given a Whitney stratification of a real analytic space $X$ and call $p\in S$ a critical point of $f_X := f|_X$ if $T_pS \subset \Ker(df(p):T_pM\to\RR)$, where $S\subset X$ is the smooth stratum of $X$ that contains $p$.
 Another definition is provided by Wilkin \cite[Section 1]{Wilkin_2019arxiv} and is described further below, while Massey \cite{Massey_2000} provides a more topological definition.
 We find it convenient to instead adopt the following definition, as this fits most naturally with our application.